chewett/RaspberryPiCluster/README.md

 ## Tutorial 17 - InfluxDB Machine Stats Monitoring

-In this tutorial the data that is send from secondary nodes is logged to InfluxDB.
+In this tutorial I modify the secondary nodes to send data about the node to the primary.

+This is then recieved and logged to an InfluxDB database for review.

 The full details for
 [Tutorial 17 - 17 InfluxDB Machine Stats Monitoring](